kaycebasques/kayce.basqu.es/posts/best-practices.md

 Does any of this matter?
 Well, let me answer this question with some questions.
 Does your company screen out applicants whose writing samples don't look like pages from Strunk and White?
 Is "conciseness and brevity" one of the factors of promotion?
-Do you structure your writing teams around these notions of quality?
+Do you structure your writing teams around these notions of "quality"?
 I.e. do you spend time editing docs to be shorter?
 How would you feel about those practices if we found out that there's no meaningful connection between conciseness and how helpful *our actual users* perceive a doc to be?